-In 2005, Initiative 900 gave the Office of the State Auditor authority to conduct performance audits of state and local governments.
+Performance audits.
+In 2005, Initiative 900 gave the State Auditor's Office authority to conduct performance audits of state and local governments.
 The State Auditor developed the following definition of a performance audit:

 An objective and systematic assessment of the performance and management of an entity, program, activity, or function in order to: